pradipirkar/Google-s-AI-Gemini-Pro-End-to-End-LLM-Project-AI-Blogging-Assistant-with-Hugging-Face/README.md

 # Google-s-AI-Gemini-Pro-End-to-End-LLM-Project-AI-Blogging-Assistant-with-Hugging-Face
-AI-powered blog generator using Google Gemini for content creation and Hugging Face Stable Diffusion for image generation.
-Built with Streamlit for an interactive, user-friendly interface.

-# Blogcraft — Your AI Blog Writing Companion ✍️🖼️

 Blogcraft is an **AI-powered blog creation tool** that helps you generate high-quality blog posts and matching AI-generated images in minutes.
 It uses **Google Gemini** for natural language content creation and **Hugging Face Stable Diffusion** for image generation, all wrapped in a sleek **Streamlit** web app.